Spentine/Spentris/documentation/docs.md

       - *contains the default values `MenuHandler` will contain, which it can then use to generate values for the game engine*
     - `menu.js`
       - *will handle the menus and integrate closely with the HTML and CSS*
+    - `menuV2.js`
+      - *new version of `menu.js` that has more centralized menus and a function-based approach*
   - `skins`
     - *contains images with texture data*
     - *ghost.png also contains images for the next piece spawn*